 Check out the Moccasin canoe page for information about this simple and versatile 14′ canoe with tons of pictures and information about the boat.
 50% deposit due at time of registration.

 Check out the Amanda page for details.
 Originally designed with the Wooden Boat show in mind, the Amanda is a 12′ dinghy that can be built in 3 days without compromising quality or stability.
-The boat show price for the Amanda dinghy is $3,200.

 So how do I sign up?

 Please contact Alan Stewart at 919-923-1464 or email: firstname.lastname@example.org with subject “Family Boatbuilding Mystic”

 We include ALL the wooden parts AND consumables needed to build the boat EXCEPT finishing products such as paint or varnish.

 -Complete CNC cut plywood kit.